stevensouza/automon/README.md

 Version 1.0 of Automon only performed monitoring and version 2.0 added tracing.

-# What are Automon's dependencies?

-Short AspectJ and SLF4J and Log4j2 tutorials can be found at these links.

-## AspectJ (used for both Tracing and Monitoring)

-- **Aspect-Oriented Programming (AOP)** is a programming paradigm that addresses cross-cutting concerns, which are functionalities that span multiple parts of your application (e.g., logging, performance monitoring, security).
-- **AspectJ** is a popular AOP framework for Java that provides a rich set of tools for defining and weaving aspects into your code.

-Automon leverages AspectJ's capabilities to enable developers and administrators to not only define what parts of their code to observe (pointcuts), but also to seamlessly inject custom monitoring or tracing logic at those precise points (advice).

-## SLF4J (used for Tracing only)
-SLF4J (Simple Logging Facade for Java) acts as a bridge between your application and the actual logging framework you choose to use.
-It allows you to switch logging implementations (like Log4j, Logback, etc.) without changing your code.
-This provides flexibility and makes your application independent of a specific logging library

-'Tracing' is defined as the process of capturing detailed information about the execution flow of an application.
-Automon utilizes SLF4J's flexibility to provide comprehensive tracing capabilities, capturing method entry and exit events along with crucial metadata such as method names, execution times, and parameter values, to name just a few.

-## Monitoring tools (used for Monitoring only)
-'Monitoring' is defined as the practice of collecting and analyzing metrics to understand the behavior and health of an application.

-Some monitoring tools Automon currently works with are: Micrometer JAMon, JavaSimon, Yammer Metrics, StatsD.
-Here are the current [implementations](https://github.com/stevensouza/automon/tree/master/automon/src/main/java/org/automon/implementations).
-If automon doesn't support your tool of interest it can usually be supported by adding a simple class.

-Note: [Micrometer](https://micrometer.io/docs) serves as a proxy for other monitoring/metering APIs and so through it automon does too.
-As of 5/2019 the list of tools Micrometer can proxy includes: AppOptics, Atlas, Datadog, Dynatrace, Elastic, Ganglia, Graphite, Humio, Influx, JMX, KairosDB, New Relic, Prometheus, SignalFx, StatsD, Wavefront.

 ## Why Automon?

 - Non-invasive monitoring and tracing: No need to modify your existing code